 Providing our children, the opportunity to perform tasks with familiar objects such as sweeping, polishing, pouring, preparing food etc has been proved to help them become more co-ordinated, confident and independent.
 It definitely improves and develops their concentration as well!

 It has been scientifically proven that the more we learn experimentally through our senses, rather than by rote, the more we actually retain.
 The sensorial area allows children to understand their environment, while learning through the exploration of their senses.
-The seeds of history, geography, science, maths, language and nature study as well as a love of learning are sown here at a pre-school level, while a child is in their sensitive formative years and is able to absorb knowledge easily.
-At this age, a child’s mind is like a sponge and with creative stimulation they can be encouraged to learn a multitude of subjects.
+The seeds of History, Geography, Science, Maths, Language and Nature study as well as a love of learning are sown here at a pre-school level, while a child is in their sensitive formative years and is able to absorb knowledge easily.
+At this age, a child’s mind is like a sponge and they absorb a multitude of subjects.
 As in all areas of life balance is needed: art and music are an integral part of the Beehive learning programme, providing both learning and fun.